Paul Manafort’s Lawyer Heckled After Falsely Claiming Judge Cleared Him Of Russian Collusion: ‘You’re A Liar’

 — Scott Dworkin (@funder) March 13, 2019

 That didn’t stop Donald Trump from picking up on Downing’s claim, however.
-As his former campaign manager was sentenced to a total of 7 years in federal prison, Trump took to Twitter to declare that “both the Judge and the lawyer in the Paul Manafort case stated loudly and for the world to hear that there was NO COLLUSION with Russia,” a claim that CNN deemed false.
+As his former campaign manager was sentenced to a total of several years in federal prison, Trump took to Twitter to declare that “both the Judge and the lawyer in the Paul Manafort case stated loudly and for the world to hear that there was NO COLLUSION with Russia,” a claim that CNN deemed false.

 Both the Judge and the lawyer in the Paul Manafort case stated loudly and for the world to hear that there was NO COLLUSION with Russia.
 But the Witch Hunt Hoax continues as you now add these statements to House & Senate Intelligence & Senator Burr.
 So bad for our Country!